msv-lab/llm-play/README.md

 ## Partitioning

 By default, all responses are grouped into equivalence classes based on their syntactic identity.
-To ensures that responses are categorized without regard to trailing whitespace or differences in uppercase and lowercase characters, use the following command:
+To ensure that responses are categorized without regard to trailing whitespace or differences in uppercase and lowercase characters, use the following command:

     llm-play --partition responses \
              --relation __TRIMMED_CASE_INSENSITIVE__ \